dthomas1202/Reflashing-AN-110-SW-C-5/README.md

 ## Preparing the New Firmware

 Download the full flash dump `gs105e_v2_fullflash_dcef09e1aed8.bin` from [libc0607's Realtek_switch_hacking repository](https://github.com/libc0607/Realtek_switch_hacking/blob/master/gs105e_v2_fullflash_dcef09e1aed8.bin).
 This contains the bootloader, kernel, software, and configuration for a Netgear switch.

+ **Note:** This firmware is provided by a third party and is not officially distributed by Netgear.
+Before proceeding, please read the [disclaimer](#disclaimer) at the end of this guide.

 Before we flash the firmware, we have to make some modifications.